Sweden national cricket team

-The Sweden national cricket team is the team that represents Sweden in international cricket.
-It is organised by the Swedish Cricket Federation which has been an affiliate member of the International Cricket Council (ICC) since 1997 and an associate member since 2017.
-The team coach is former South African international Jonty Rhodes, who was appointed in September 2020.
+The Sweden national cricket team represents Sweden in international cricket.
+It is organised by the Swedish Cricket Federation, an affiliate member of the International Cricket Council (ICC) since 1997 and an associate member since 2017.

-Sweden made its international debut in 1993, at the European Nations Cup, and has since played regularly in the lower divisions of European Cricket Council tournaments and in other series against European teams.
+Sweden made its international debut in 1993 at the European Nations Cup.
+It has since played regularly in the lower divisions of European Cricket Council tournaments and other series against European teams.
 Sweden first hosted an ICC-approved international cricket tournament in August 2016, when the 2016 ICC Europe Division Two was played in Stockholm.

-In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Sweden and other ICC members after 1 January 2019 will be a full T20I.
+In April 2018, the ICC granted all its members full Twenty20 International (T20I) status.
+Therefore, all Twenty20 matches played between Sweden and other ICC members after 1 January 2019 have the full T20I status.

 History

-The first cricket club in Sweden was formed in Gothenburg in 1883; one of the founders, Erik Blidbert, had learnt the game in London, and became a natural leader for Sweden's pioneering Cricket enthusiasts.
+The first cricket club in Sweden was formed in Gothenburg in 1883.
+One of the founders, Erik Blidbert, had learnt the game in London and became a natural leader for Sweden's pioneering Cricket enthusiasts.
 The club's full name was Lyckans Samfund (Society of Joy), a pun on the name of the local neighbourhood.

-The first organised club of modern times called the Stockholm Cricket Club, was created in 1948 by the staff of British Embassy in Stockholm.
+The first organised club of modern times, called the Stockholm Cricket Club, was created in 1948 by the staff of the British Embassy in Stockholm.
 They played against the crews of passing ships and made annual visits to Helsinki.
 Västerås started in the 1960s and teams from Gothenburg and Mariestad (founded by Ugandan-Indians) followed in the 1970s.

 The Swedish Cricket Federation (SCF) was formed in 1990.
-The driving force behind it was Guttsta Wicked Cricket Club.
+The driving force behind it was the Guttsta Wicked Cricket Club.
 The Swedish Cricket Federation became a Member of the ICC in 1991.
-Over the years, clubs like Stockholms Akademiska Cricketsällskap set-up by students at Stockholm University in 1996, which is now one of the largest club in the country, fuelled the growth of Cricket in Sweden.
-Initial years, the progress was slow but the interest was there.
+Over the years, clubs like Stockholms Akademiska Cricketsällskap, set up by students at Stockholm University in 1996 and now one of the largest clubs in the country, have fuelled the growth of Cricket in Sweden.
+In the initial years, progress was slow, but there was interest.
 Foreign teams also toured Sweden from time to time to keep things interesting.
-MCC visited Sweden in June 1999 which was one of the high points for the Cricket in the country.
+MCC visited Sweden in June 1999, which was one of the high points for Cricket in the country.

-After becoming an affiliate member of ICC, Sweden participated in many ICC-organised tournaments.
+After becoming an affiliate member of the ICC, Sweden participated in many ICC-organised tournaments.
 In 1997 Sweden successfully hosted its first ever ICC Europe (then ECF) tournament, an indoor tournament in Halmstad.

-In 2011 Sweden participated and won the European Division 3 in Slovenia.
-The following year Sweden became runners-up in European Division 2 championship in Corfu, Greece which earned the national team a place in the European Division 1, the highest-level tournament Sweden ever played in.
+In 2011, Sweden participated in and won the European Division 3 in Slovenia.
+The following year, Sweden became runners-up in the European Division 2 championship in Corfu, Greece, which earned the national team a place in the European Division 1, the highest-level tournament Sweden ever played in.